Learn something new every day

 The term “probiotic cleanse” may confuse some people.
 This may be due to the fact that a cleanse is usually named after the element one wants to eliminate from the body, such as a Candida or yeast cleanse.
 A cleanse might refer to a particular body part that is purified, such as a colon cleanse.
 In some instances, a cleanse is named for a specific food one replaces the normal diet with for a few days in a row, such as with a juice cleanse.

-Many people do a probiotic cleanse in the hopes that it will help them lose weight.
+Many people do a cleanse in the hopes that it will help them lose weight.
 Most doctors, however, do not believe that probiotics alone can cause a person to drop pounds.
 On the other hand, less frequent food cravings and more energy for active workouts could indirectly result in a decrease in body fat.

 The amount of probiotics a body needs can differ greatly between individuals.
-Therefore, it may be a good idea for people to consult a nutritionist or a physician before beginning a probiotic cleanse.
+Therefore, it may be a good idea for people to consult a nutritionist or a physician before beginning any cleanse.
 While one person may be able to introduce sufficient probiotics into the diet using only food sources, another person may need concentrated probiotic supplements.
 The length of time for which one must be on a probiotic cleanse may also vary from person to person.